 LING001 – Introduction to Language is a popular choice for fulfilling the general education requirement.

-Dr. Jennifer Nycz, Director of Undergraduate Studies, is happy to answer questions about our undergraduate programs and direct you to other linguistics faculty whose interests may closely match your own.
+Dr. Ruth Kramer, Director of Undergraduate Studies, is happy to answer questions about our undergraduate programs and direct you to other linguistics faculty whose interests may closely match your own.
 The excellent academic counselors of the Faculty of Language and Linguistics are also at your service: Sue Lorenson and Hall Howard.